MicrosoftDocs/VBA-Docs/api/Outlook.StorageItem.Body.md

 ## Remarks

  **[StorageItem](Outlook.StorageItem.md)** objects only support the item body in text format.
-They do not support HTML or RTF body streams.
+They don't support HTML or RTF body streams.

 ## See also